yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 # Config generator

-The 179 files under `EFI/OC/config/` are highly repetitive: 35 of them differ from the generic ones by exactly two quirks, and applying a single OpenCore default to the tree means editing 179 files by hand.
-These tools replace that tree with a layered profile set, and prove the replacement is faithful before anything is removed.
+`EFI/OC/config/` used to hold 179 hand-maintained plists.
+They were highly repetitive - 35 of them differed from the generic ones by exactly two quirks - and applying a single OpenCore default meant editing 179 files by hand.
+They are now generated from 62 profiles, and the tree is gone.

+`profiles/catalogue.toml` lists all 179 published configs with the hash of each, so nothing can change what users get without that file changing too.

 Python 3.11+, standard library only.